sitemule/ILEastic/README.md

 microservices alike environments.

-The self contained web application server makes it so much easier to develop web application.
+The self contained web application server makes it so much easier to develop web applications.

 Simply compile and submit.
-Yes - You don't need GCI, Apache, nginx or IceBreak - simply compile and submit.
+No - You don't need GCI, Apache, nginx or IceBreak - simply compile and submit.

 The design paradigm is the same as found in Node.JS - the project was initially